tamersp25/docs/README.md

     }
   }
 }
----
 ```

 ### How to add a new link to the side bar

-All links in the side bar represent a folder in `src/pages`.
-To create a new side bar link, simply create a new `folder` in the pages folder i.e `src/pages/folderName`.
-You must ensure to include an `index.md` file which contains a `title` attribute in the markdown.
+All links in the side bar represent a folder/file in `src/pages`.
+To create a new side bar link, simply create a new `folder/file` in the pages folder i.e `src/pages/folderName|(fileName.md)`.
+When creating a folder you must ensure to include an `index.md` file which contains a `title` attribute in the markdown.

 ### How to add a new child link to an existing side bar link

-To add a child link - follow the same steps above for adding a new link but nest the child folder inside of the parent link i.e `src/pages/parentFolder/childFolder`.
+To add a child link - follow the same steps above for adding a new link but nest the child folder inside of the parent link i.e `src/pages/parentFolder/childFolder|(childFileName.md)`.

 ### How to deploy